mgs042/Argus/README.md

 docker-compose scale celery-worker=5
 ```

 This will start 5 Celery worker containers.
-You can adjust the number based on the network load and the number of tasks.
+You can adjust the number based on the load and the size of the network.

 ---